AMA Diagnostic Imaging position statement 2018

 4.3.
 The AMA supports the Choosing Wisely initiative of NPS MedicineWise, which aims to improve the quality of health care by eliminating unnecessary and sometimes harmful tests, treatments, and procedures.

 4.4.
-The AMA also supports tools, such as the Diagnostic Imaging Pathways developed by RANZCR, which facilitate evidence-based requests for specific indications to ensure the right study with the appropriate sequences is performed.
+The AMA also supports tools, such as the Diagnostic Imaging Pathways endorsed by RANZCR, which facilitate evidence-based requests for specific indications to ensure the right study with the appropriate sequences is performed.

 4.5.
 The AMA supports a model of quality assurance through industry self-regulation, with appropriate links to a regulation framework.